ArataKagan/mern-shopping-list/README.md

 ### React/Redux:

 - Reason of the choice:

-Since I have prior experience building react application and it's suited for buidling progressive web application with performant and fast rendering, I've chosen React.
+Since I have prior experience building react application and it's suited for buidling progressive web application with its performant and fast rendering, I've chosen React.
 Through building this app, I have tried to incorporate Redux, state management library and learned the concepts of the Redux.

 - What I've learnt:

 I learnt that Redux requires to set up a complex boiler plate codes in order to apply the Redux's flow.
 Because of the time constraint, I wasn't able to accomplish a couple of minimal requirements including making a request to update the existing item to the mongo Database, check on and off the item purchased checkbox, and configuring the router for displaying a register/login page.